-A real estate property home inspection is an objective visual examination of the physical structure and systems of a house, from the roof to the foundation.
+A property inspection is an objective visual examination of the physical structure and systems of a house, from the roof to the foundation.
 It is for the sole benefit of the purchaser and is usually subcontracted to a certified licensed residential real estate inspector, paid for by the buyer, and can take one to four hours depending on the size and condition of the property.
 At the end of your inspection, a standard home inspector’s report will be supplied covering the condition of the home.

-Home inspection components covered include:
+Property inspection components covered include:

 - heating system including furnace and hot water tank